-Oxford has a long history of tensions between town and gown and there was certainly a degree of antagonism between the sides when it came to May Morning.
+Oxford has a long history of tensions between town and gown and there was certainly some antagonism between the sides when it came to May Morning.
 The Magdalen ceremony was viewed by some as being essentially a college event for those who were above – in both senses of the word – the masses below.
-This sense of divide was not helped by a period in which the townsfolk used May horns to try and drown out the proceedings on the tower.
-The latter were being used from at least the eighteenth century, although it was not until the nineteenth century that they were used in a more confrontational manner.
-The practice appears to have been dying out by the end of the Victorian period, though, partly because the police tried to clamp down on the excessive noise that was being produced so early in the morning.
-By that point, the event had become associated with other forms of revelry, like Jack-in-the-Greens, children wearing garlands – one of a variety of ways to solicit money – and companies parading decorated horse and carts around the area.
+This sense of divide was not helped by a period in which the townsfolk used May horns to try to drown out the proceedings on the tower.
+The instruments were around from at least the early eighteenth century, although it was not until the nineteenth century that they were deployed in a more confrontational manner.
+The practice was dying out by the end of the Victorian period, however, partly because the police had started to clamp down on the excessive noise that was being produced so early in the morning.
+By that point, the event had become associated with all kinds of other revelry, like Jack-in-the-Greens, children wearing garlands – one of a variety of ways to solicit money – and companies parading decorated horse and carts around the area.
 Indeed, a number of newspapers commented that the widening range of pastimes connected with May Morning was testament to the growing popularity and prowess of the festival.

 The meaning of May Morning